 - Why you are interested in participating in the SMURRF program

-- Your current major career goals or plans.
+- Your current medical career goals or plans

 Include a copy of your current resume.